Cancel

 Find out what your peers are saying about CrowdStrike, SentinelOne, Wazuh and others in Extended Detection and Response (XDR).
 Updated: May 2024.

 ESET EDR/XDR is ranked 33rd in Extended Detection and Response (XDR) with 1 review while Wazuh is ranked 3rd in Extended Detection and Response (XDR) with 38 reviews.
 ESET EDR/XDR is rated 0.0, while Wazuh is rated 7.4.
 The top reviewer of ESET EDR/XDR writes "An easy-to-use solution that could improve it’s website-scouring capabilities".
 On the other hand, the top reviewer of Wazuh writes "It integrates seamlessly with AWS cloud-native services".
-ESET EDR/XDR is most compared with Bitdefender GravityZone EDR and Microsoft Entra ID, whereas Wazuh is most compared with Elastic Security, Security Onion, Splunk Enterprise Security, AlienVault OSSIM and Cortex XDR by Palo Alto Networks.
+ESET EDR/XDR is most compared with Bitdefender GravityZone EDR, Microsoft Entra ID and Kaspersky Endpoint Detection and Response, whereas Wazuh is most compared with Elastic Security, Security Onion, AlienVault OSSIM, Splunk Enterprise Security and SentinelOne Singularity Complete.

 See our list of best Extended Detection and Response (XDR) vendors.